mozilla/treeherder/docs/infrastructure/administration.md

    ```

 3. When changing the `th_admin` password you will need to [update the app's environment variable]
    `DATABASE_URL` to use the new password.
-If changing the `activedata` or `redash` user's
+If changing the `redash` user's
-   passwords, the owners of those services will need to be notified.
+   password, the owners of those services will need to be notified.

 <!-- prettier-ignore -->
 !!! note